PhucDong/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
-This is a small project created by the Odin Project.
-The purpose is testing beginners with their skills with JavaScript.
+This is a small project based on the **Foundations of Web Programming** course of **The Odin Project**.
+The project reinforces beginners what they have learned about manipulating DOM elements.